ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 relying on these properties when they enforce access control policies on the queries issued by users, as discussed in {{protocol-overview}}.
 For example if two users aren't friends, an application can block these users from searching for each other's labels.
-This prevents the two users from learning about each other's existence.
+This prevents both users from learning about each other's existence.
 If the users were previously friends but no longer are, the application can prevent the users from searching for each other's labels and learning the contents of any subsequent account updates.

 Service operators also expect to be able to control sensitive population-level metrics about their users.
-These metrics include the size of their userbase, the frequency with which new users join, and the frequency with which existing users update their labels.
+These metrics include the size of their user base, the frequency with which new users join, and the frequency with which existing users update their labels.

-KT allows a service operator to obscure the size of its userbase by padding the tree with fake entries.
+KT allows a service operator to obscure the size of its user base by padding the tree with fake entries.
 Similarly, it also allows a service operator to obscure the rate at which changes are made by padding real changes with fake ones, causing outsiders to observe a baseline constant rate of changes.